artefactual/atom-docs/user-manual/access-content/browse.rst

 Subjects and Places are two different kinds of :term:`terms <term>`, which are managed via :term:`taxonomies <taxonomy>`.
-Subjects and Places, however, can also be used as :term:`access points <access point>` associated with :term:`archival descriptions <archival description>`, and public users can browse terms and view :term:`published <published record>` descriptions associated with those terms as access points.
+Subjects and Places, however, can also be used as :term:`access points <access point>` associated with :term:`archival descriptions <archival description>` and :term:`authority records <authority record>`, and public users can browse terms and view :term:`published <published record>` descriptions and/or authority records associated with those terms as access points.

 To do so, click the :term:`Browse menu`, then click either Subjects or Places.
-The following images and instructions will use examples from the Place browse page - however, the page types are exactly the same for the Subjects browse.
+The following images and instructions will use examples from the Places browse page - however, the page types are exactly the same for the Subjects browse.
 Once clicked, a user will be redirected to a browse page.